 You can also include academic awards and roles with campus organizations here.
 Or, if you have enough of these, they might warrant their own section (see tips 3 and 4).

 It’s also valuable to include info about courses you’ve taken that are related to the degree program you’re applying for.
-(Here’s an example of a place where you might tailor your resume to fit the exact program you’re applying to.)

 “The resume is a great place to showcase courses that meet prerequisites for the program,” says Crystal Galván, a graduate adviser in the School of Interdisciplinary Arts & Sciences at UW Bothell.
 “Even though you’ll also submit your academic transcripts, you can use the education section of your resume to highlight particularly relevant courses.”